KaMeRr/Symulator_procesora/readme.md

+# Processor simulator

-# Computer architecture simulator for pass a subject in college
+Computer architecture simulator for pass a subject in college

 ![Screenshot from application](image.png 'Symulator procesora')